EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models

 \firstsection{Introduction}

 Diffusion models have gained popularity across various applications~\cite{yang2023diffusionsurvey}, like generation, inverse problems, segmentation, and anomaly detection.
-They effectively generate diverse and high-quality samples by progressively corrupting data, usually with Gaussian noise, and subsequently, reconstruct the corrupted data via a trainable iterative process using deep learning (DL).
-At each step, the same DL model, such as Unet~\cite{unet}, takes an intermediate noisy image, iteration number, and potentially a prompt as input and generates a less noisy image.
-This iterative evolution goes from an initial state of pure noise to a coherent image (see \cref{fig:diffusion_pdf}).
-Understanding this evolution of data is relevant for comprehending distribution evolution and what the model has learned~\cite{park2024riemannian}.
-It sheds light on the feature evolution and the decision-making dynamics of dataset modes.
-Such knowledge is relevant for refining model architectures and training strategies~\cite{karras2022elucidating, yang2023disdiff, deja2022analyzing}, controlling the generation process~\cite{park2024riemannian, wu2023uncovering}, and improving overall model performance~\cite{si2023freeu, prasad2023unraveling}.
-This analysis could also help identify the biases and attribute entanglements relevant for robust model development~\cite{yang2023disdiff}.
-However, this evolutionary process's iterative and high-dimensional nature presents challenges in comprehending the underlying dynamics.
+They effectively generate diverse and high-quality samples by progressively corrupting data with noise, followed by an iterative reconstruction.
+At each step, a trainable DL model (such as U-Net~\cite{unet}) \addition{processes} an intermediate noisy image, the iteration number, and optionally a prompt\addition{, generating} a less noisy image.
+This evolution goes from an initial state of pure noise to a coherent image (see \cref{fig:diffusion_pdf}).